ihucos/panini/docs/index.md

 **You got**

-- An isolated, shareable development environment with minimal dependencies.
+- An isolated, unified, pinnable development environment with minimal dependencies.
 - A handy way to organize development specific tasks
 - Run your app and dependant services in one command.